piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

 - How we can use Azure DevOps wiki to collaborate on a project

-### Day 15: Creating Architectural diagrams
+### Day 15: Working with Pull Requests in Visual Studio Code and Azure DevOps

-- Importance of documentation
+- How to create a pull request in VSCode
-- How to create effective architectural diagrams using multiple tools
+- Managing Pull requests
-- How to create animated architectural diagrams for blogs/social media
+- Managing Git branch and pull request policies

 ### Day 16: Azure DevOps best practices 🚢